 In order to configure EOP, you must be an Office 365 Global Admin, or an Exchange Company Administrator (the Organization Management role group).

 Q. How do I know my data and private information are safe?

 A. To learn more about the steps we've taken to ensure the safety of your data and private information, including information about Service Level Agreements (SLAs), go to the Office 365 Trust Center.

 Q. Are there any limits I should be aware of, such as message size limitations?

 A. Yes.
 For more information about limits in EOP, see Exchange Online Protection Limits.

-A. Yes, full EOP functionality is available via remote Windows PowerShell.
-For more information, see PowerShell in Exchange Online Protection.
+A. Yes, full EOP functionality is available via PowerShell.
+For more information, see Exchange Online Protection PowerShell.